 Today I’m going to look at seven of the most common negative thought patterns associated with writing and suggest ways you can deal with them.

 My theory?
 If you can recognize these feelings — as they’re occurring — you can start to take charge of them and lessen their impact.

 Anxiety is a feeling of worry, nervousness, fear or unease, typically about something with an uncertain outcome.
 If you feel anxiety about writing you’re likely saying some of the following things to yourself:

 - My boss or client is going to hate this piece.

 - I could lose my job when my boss/client finds out I can’t write.

 - I’m going to look really foolish when this appears in print.

-What to notice: Can you see how all of these comments reflect on people outside of yourself?
+What to notice: Can you see how all of these types of negative thinking reflect on people outside of yourself?
 You may be the person feeling the emotion but it arises out of your worries and expectations about what others are going to think.
 Thus, it’s not a concern about the act of writing.
 It’s a worry about publication.
-You should also be aware that anxiety is the most persistent mental health disorder in North America.
+You should also be aware that anxiety is the most common mental health disorder in the world, according to the World Health Organization.
 More common, even, than depression.
 Experts say that four people in every one hundred will have an anxiety disorder in their lifetime.